 Average delay performance.
 We evaluated the average delay of STC and opportunistic beamforming as a function of the mobile speed in km/h by letting the total arrival rate to 2.5 bit/channel use.
-By Little's theorem, the average delay is given by $\overline{D} = \frac{1}{NK} \sum{k=1}^{K} \overline{S}k / \lambda_k$ measured in slot where $\overline{S}k$ denotes the k user's time-averaged buffer size in bit.
+By Little's theorem, the average delay is given by $\overline{D} = \frac{1}{NK} \sum{k=1}^K \overline{S}k/\lambda_k$ measured in slot where $\overline{S}k$ denotes the k user's time-averaged buffer size in bit.
 We consider the symmetric arrival case.
-Figs. 2,3,4 shows the average delay for a system with 50 users, average SNR $\gamma = 10$ dB with STC, random beamforming with B = 1 and random beamforming with B = M, respectively.
-Clearly, the case M = 1 is the same in all three figures and it is introduced for the sake of comparison with a standard single-antenna system.
+Figs. 3,4,5 shows the average delay for a system with 50 users with STC, random beamforming with B=1 and random beamforming with B=M, respectively.
+Clearly, the case M=1 is the same in all three figures and it is introduced for the sake of comparison with a standard single-antenna system.

-For a very slowly-varying channel (close to v = 0 km/h) the STC system becomes non-ergodic and there is a positive probability of buffer overflow.
-This probability is reduced by increasing transmit diversity, thanks to the so called "channelhardening effect" [9]: ergodicity is recovered in the spatial domain by increasing the number of transmit antennas.
+For a very slowly-varying channel (close to $v=0\,\mathrm{km/h}$ ) the STC system becomes non-ergodic and there is a positive probability of buffer overflow.
+This probability is reduced by increasing transmit diversity, thanks to the so called "channel-hardening effect" [9]: ergodicity is recovered in the spatial domain by increasing the number of transmit antennas.

-As seen from Fig. 3 and 4, opportunistic random beamforming decreases the average delay by making the channel vary almost i.i.d..
-When the channel is slow (up to 40km/h), opportunistic beamforming with M beams achieves the smallest delay.
+As seen from Fig. 4 and 5, opportunistic random beamforming decreases the average delay by making the channel vary almost i.i.d..
+When the channel is slow (up to 40 km/h), opportunistic beamforming with M beams achieves the smallest delay.
 As v increases (i.e., the quality of DRC becomes worse), STC outperforms the random beamforming schemes due to its better outage rate.
-Interestingly, the opportunistic beamforming systems become unstable (the average delay diverges) with M = 2, 4 and v larger than 60 km/h.
-This means that at this speed users are essentially allocated on the wrong beam with high probability.
+Interestingly, the opportunistic beamforming systems become unstable (the average delay diverges) with M=2,4 and v larger than 60 km/h.